Center for Inquiry: Consumer fraud lawsuits against CVS and Walmart

 In July 2018, CFI filed suit against CVS in the District of Columbia for consumer fraud over its sale and marketing of ineffective homeopathic medicine.
-The lawsuit in part accused the CVS of deceiving consumers through its misrepresentation of homeopathy's safety and effectiveness, wasting customers’ money and putting their health at risk.
-Nicholas Little, CFI's Vice President and General Counsel said, "CVS is taking cynical advantage of their customers’ confusion and trust in the CVS brand, and putting their health at risk to make a profit and they can't claim ignorance.
+The lawsuit in part accused the CVS of deceiving consumers through its misrepresentation of homeopathy's safety and effectiveness, wasting customers' money and putting their health at risk.
+Nicholas Little, CFI's Vice President and General Counsel said, "CVS is taking cynical advantage of their customers' confusion and trust in the CVS brand, and putting their health at risk to make a profit and they can't claim ignorance.
 If the people in charge of the country's largest pharmacy don't know that homeopathy is bunk, they should be kept as far away from the American healthcare system as possible."
 In May 2019, CFI announced that they have filed a similar suit against Walmart for their range of homeopathic products.
 In July 2019, CFI announced that the Stiefel Freethought Foundation was contributing an additional $150,000 to the previously committed $100,000 to support the two lawsuits.
 In 2020 both cases were dismissed.
-In September 2022 the District of Columbia’s Court of Appeals revived the lawsuits.
+In September 2022 the District of Columbia's Court of Appeals revived the lawsuits.

 Lack of racial diversity on its board of directors

 In 2016, the atheist Sikivu Hutchinson criticized the merger of the secular organizations Center for Inquiry and the Richard Dawkins Foundation for Reason and Science, which gave Richard Dawkins a seat on the board of directors of the Center for Inquiry.
-Her criticism was that both organizations had all white board of directors.
+Her criticism was that both organizations had all white boards of directors.